-115.21(f) Per ADCRR policy, the Inspector General's Office will conduct all investigations through the Criminal Investigation Unit (CIU) and the Administrative Investigation Unit (AIU) which has the legal authority.
-In accordance with ADCRR policy, any allegation involving sexual abuse or criminal activity requires that the CIU be notified immediately to assume control of the investigation.
-The CIU investigator interviewed and the ADCRR policy indicated they follow a uniform evidence protocol.
+115.21 (f): Per ADCRR policy, the ADOC Inspector General's Office will conduct all investigations through the (Criminal Investigation Unit (CIU) and the Administrative Investigation Unit (AIU).
+In accordance with ADOC policy, any allegation involving sexual abuse or criminal activity requires that the CIU be notified immediately to assume control of the investigation.
+The CIU investigator interviewed and the ADOC policy indicated they follow the requirements of this standard.